-NURS 4667 Nursing Care of Critically III Adults
+NURS 4667 Human Care Nursing of Adults in Critical Care Settings Prereq.: 4097.

-Prereg.: 4097.

 Winter Intersession

 Theoretical content related to clinical nursing management of adults with life threatening or potentially life threatening health problems.
 Critical thinking, nursing process, theory based nursing, and analysis of the role of the nurse in critical care settings are emphasized.
 Clinical practicum is included.